sGerli/graph-ghost/readme.md

 * Package management with composer
 * Parse youtu.be links the same way as a normal YouTube link
 * Additional sorting and filtering options for main list
+* Parse non YouTube videos the same way a YouTube video is

 ## Known Bugs
 * Currently does not provide image or video height/width so Facebook cannot asyncronously download a preview